1. What is docetaxel?

 You may have diarrhoea or constipation.
 Your chemotherapy team can prescribe medicine to help control it and can give you information about diet.

-Contact your chemotherapy team if you have 4 or more episodes of diarrhoea within 24 hours.
+Contact your chemotherapy team if you have diarrhoea 4 or more times in 24 hours.

 Effects on your concentration

-Some people find treatment affects their ability to concentrate and makes them more forgetful.
+Treatment can affect your ability to concentrate and makes you more forgetful.

 If docetaxel leaks out of the vein it is being given in (called extravasation), it can damage the surrounding tissue.

-After a few weeks you may notice tenderness, darkening and hardening around where the needle was inserted.
+After a few weeks you may notice tenderness, darkening and hardening around where the cannula was inserted.
 This should fade in time.

 Less common side effects